 Creating a Custom Starter Site

-You may replace the default dotCMS starter site with your own custom starter site.
+You may replace the default dotCMS starter site with a custom starter site.
 This enables you to quickly deploy custom starter sites/accelerators on a new dotCMS instance with a specific set of customized pre-built features, content types, assets, etc.

 Creating a Custom starter.zip File

-starter.zip file using the built-in Export dotCMS Content function in dotCMS.
+starter.zip file can be created using the built-in Export dotCMS Content function in dotCMS.

-- Build up a normal dotCMS instance containing all the content you wish to include in your custom starter site.
+- Build up a normal dotCMS instance containing all the content to include in the custom starter site.

-- Note: All content included in this dotCMS instance will be included in your custom starter site, including all sites, content types, content, etc. So make sure that this dotCMS instance only includes content that you want to include in your starter site.
+- Note: All content included in this dotCMS instance will be included in the custom starter site, including all sites, content types, content, etc. Make sure that this dotCMS instance only includes content that you want to include in your starter site.

 - From the backend of your dotCMS instance, select System -> Maintenance and click the Tools tab.